elabftw/elabftw/documentation/docs/contributing/devdoc.md

 yarn test # will run the full test suite
 ~~~

-End to end testing is done with Cypress.
+End-to-end testing is done with Cypress.

 ### Running cypress locally